Davidj361/PaintSheetGenerator/README.md

 Generates a paint sheet from an input image.
 The page is black and white and is numbered to an associating colour legend.

+#### To Run & Use
+Run the program in command line and provide the pathname to an image as an argument.
+Program will then open up a GUI and display where the rest of the interaction is done through keyboard key press.

 #### Controls

 - `e` is calculate with no dilated edges